When Did the Great Tribulation Happen? The Truth About "This Generation"

 All.

-And John the Baptist saw it before Jesus ever spoke of it:
+And John the Baptist already saw it coming before Jesus ever spelled it out:

-That’s why Jesus wept over Jerusalem.
-Not because it might fall — but because it would.
+The blade was raised.
+The fall was certain.
+That is why Jesus wept over Jerusalem.
+Not because it might happen, but because it would.

-What Actually Happened 40 Years Later (AD 70)
+What Actually Happened Forty Years Later (AD 70)

 Rome crushed Jerusalem.

-Titus — the son of Emperor Vespasian — led a siege so brutal, it starved the people, burned the temple, and fulfilled everything Jesus said would happen:
+Titus, son of Emperor Vespasian, led a siege so brutal it starved the people, burned the temple, and left the city in ruins.

 “Not one stone will be left on another.”
 (Matthew 24:2)